 Agriculture activity is one of the prime contributors to unsafe drinking water, through nitrates and pesticides.
 The use of human and animal manure as fertilizers can be a source of excess nutrients, leading to algal blooms in nearby still waters.
 Waste-water from animal production farms or feedlots often is a source of water contamination as well.
-Climate changethe worldwide rise in temperatures that has been blamed for severe weather in many parts of the world. may also play a role in how “rocks are broken down and the extent to which minerals are leached into rivers or groundwater.”7
+Climate change may also play a role in how “rocks are broken down and the extent to which minerals are leached into rivers or groundwater.”7

 The mining industry is another culprit; water can be contaminated at every phase from exploration to project development to operation and production to beneficiation (treating of the minerals) to closure.8

 Contaminants from urban areas include “on-site sanitation and sewerage systems, waste disposal, urban runoff, fuel storage, and handling and disposal of chlorinated solvents” and unlined or unconfined landfills.
 Drinking water is often contaminated from overflows of urban sewer systems, which are sometimes forced to get rid of the extra sewage by dumping it in local bodies of water.9

 Problems with Tap Water